Cess On Income Tax: Comprehensive Guide To Its Important Aspects

 Krishi Kalyan Cess

-The Government of India introduced this cess on Income Tax in 2016 for the development of agricultural activities in India.
-This cess in tax is applicable as service tax at the rate of 0.5% on the on-paper price of every service.
+The Government of India introduced this cess on income tax in 2016 for the development of agricultural activities in India.
+It is applicable as service tax at the rate of 0.5% on the on-paper price of every service.

 FAQs on Cess on Income Tax